 People usually flock to Anaheim to visit the Disney Resort, with amusement parks, shopping, restaurants, and hotels.

-But Anaheim has much more to offer like parks, hiking trails, entertainment, ethnic food from around the world, flight simulators, spectator sports, golf, and tennis.
+But Anaheim has much more to offer, like parks, hiking trails, entertainment, ethnic food worldwide, flight simulators, spectator sports, golf, and tennis.

-I live in Anaheim and experienced it all.
+I live in Anaheim and experience it all.
 So here is a guide to some of my favorite places in and around Anaheim.

 Downtown Disney is a hub of shops, restaurants, and entertainment venues that connects the resort's other properties.

 You can visit downtown Disney without purchasing tickets to the parks.
 While here, enjoy a movie, dinner at an upscale restaurant like Catal and La Brea Bakery Café, watch street performers or bands, shop for Disney merchandise, or visit the Lego store and Build-A-Bear Workshop.

 Downtown Anaheim, also known as CtrCity, is a revitalized section of town with housing, shops, restaurants, breweries, and entertainment.